RobTF9/robtf9-portfolio/src/experience/ui-ux-designer.md

 order: 4
 description: >-
   UI/UX design and research for MyUnite and corporate website.
-Created new accesible colour pallete and icon set.
+Created new accessible colour pallete and icon set.
 Made a branded animation library for all video content.
 ---